What Leads to Magical Music Moments?

 2. The process has to be enjoyable

-If the practices are a slog, you’re more likely to desperately want the performance to go well.
-To, you know, make up for how unenjoyable it’s been so far.
-So you can chalk the whole experience up to a net positive.
+If the practices are a slog, you’re more likely to want the performance to go well.
+To, you know, make up for how unenjoyable the process has been.

 When you want something to be a certain way, you’re not having as much fun.
 You’re straining, mentally.
 Emotionally.
 When you desire an outcome, you take yourself out of the moment.
 Your mind is busy wanting, pleading to the universe that this experience be what you hoped it would be.